 If you come across an english language page with “translate this page” in the google reults and it fails to rank well then it will most likely mean you have too many links from foreign websites.
 This can happen through link purchase or through one of the many link networks for example.

 Fortunately we have managed to get our rankings for our own forum and clients back.
-It took a while to figure the problem out though so I thought I’d share it here.
+It took a while to figure the problem out though so I thought I would share it here.
 Clearly this can also be abused by knocking the competition ou,t so imo Google should really not just take inbound links as an overiding factor of language.

 ABAKUS Internet Marketing